jhartz/mp4downloader/docs/selective-content-replacement.markdown

 ---
 ## Selective Content Replacement

-MP4 Downloader's Selective Content Replacement allows certain preferences to be written in a special syntax in which certain values are substituted in for generic variable names.
+MP4 Downloader's Selective Content Replacement allows MP4 Downloader file name and location preferences to be written in a special syntax in which certain values are substituted in for generic variable names.
 It also allows the use of "[<em>if</em> statements](#if_statements)" to control content.

 If you are looking for a method of parsing strings using Selective Content Replacement, see the `parseString` function in: [http://www.mozdev.org/source/browse/mp4downloader/src/1.3.x/modules/util.jsm](http://www.mozdev.org/source/browse/mp4downloader/src/1.3.x/modules/util.jsm?rev=HEAD;content-type=text/plain)